-The original dataset was collected on behalf of the NGO Sustainable Cooperation for Peace & Security (SCPS).
-They are an NGO focused on Peacebuilding activities.
+The original dataset was collected by Sustainable Cooperation for Peace & Security (SCPS), a European NGO focused on Peacebuilding and Cyber Peacebuilding activities.

 Data was collected from:

-Telegram Channels: 30 channels linked to Kremlin propaganda and Russian military bloggers.
-All content was originally in various languages and translated to English.
+Telegram Channels: 6k messages acquired by manual scraping of 30 Telegram channels linked to Kremlin propaganda and Russian military bloggers.

 Objective: To validate the efficacy of Narrative Intelligence methodologies in extracting and analysing narratives from news articles and Telegram channels.